G-invariant diffusion maps: -invariant diffusion maps

 for arbitrary pairs of times $t_1$ and~$t_2$.
-Repeating the steps of the proof of Proposition~\ref{invDmaps:invMapInvarianceProp} we get that the correspondence~\eqref{invDmaps:invKernel2} is~$G$-invariant for any pair of non-negative integer times~$t_1$ and~$t_2$.
+Repeating the steps of the proof of Proposition~\ref{invDmaps:invMapInvarianceProp}, we get that the correspondence~\eqref{invDmaps:invKernel2} is also~$G$-invariant for any pair of positive integer times~$t_1$ and~$t_2$.
 The latter suggests that we can construct embeddings of~$X$ by combining distinct diffusion time pairs. \end{remark}